baseonballs/mpower-sitedocs/site-docs/mathematics/a1/eqs/quadratics/assessments/quadratics.md

 ## **Forms & Structures**

-Let's test your knowledge of forms and structures of a quadration equation or function.
-Your ability to read (parse) an algebraic expression is critical to you ability to solving quadratics.
-Why, it provides key insights to your problem solving strategies.
+Let's test your knowledge of forms and structures of a quadratic equations or functions.
+Your ability to read (parse) an algebraic expression is critical to your ability to solving quadratics.
+Why?
+It help to provides key insights to your problem solving strategies.

 ### Identify the Characteristic of the Quadratics.